 USSF explores contractor-operated model for SBSS

-The US Space Force (USSF) may decide to outsource the maintenance and operation of its Space Based Space Surveillance (SBSS) satellite, with responses to a Sources Sought notice due by 2 December 2021.
+The US Space Force (USSF) may decide to outsource the maintenance and operation of its Space Based Surveillance System (SBSS) satellite, with responses to a Sources Sought notice due by 2 December 2021.

 SBSS is designed to help identify low-Earth orbit military and commercial satellites that may be at risk of being hit by space debris.